kreutix/run-litd/README.md

 Please double check the default values included in the config file in the script, lines 107-160, before running the script.
 Values such as network, passwords, etc will be selected/generated when the scritp runs.

+This script runs checks to see what's been done as it goes, and so should be safe to run multiple times in case any run has been interupted.

 Don't forget to make executable before trying to run it.

 ```$ chmod +x bitcoind_setup.sh```